 If you have the Jetpack plugin installed, you can enable its Protect module to add brute force protection to your website.
 If you don't have Jetpack and don't want to install it (I wouldn't install it just for the Protect module), then use the Login LockDown plugin.

 You can also consider Cloudflare, which adds a layer of security in front of your website, including brute force protection.
 Some hosts have Cloudflare integrated and make it easy to enable.
 If your host doesn't, you can still set it up directly through Cloudflare.

 It's always a good idea to use strong passwords.
 Strong passwords are long and complex, with a mix of character types (uppercase, lowercase, numbers, special characters).
 This is important for your WordPress site as well.
 Don't make it easy for someone to get into your website by correctly guessing that your password is "password," "123456," "qwerty," or any such foolish password.

 At a minimum, require that all site admins (those with role of Administrator) strong passwords.
 Even better would be to require all users to use strong passwords, through the risk is lower for limited roles such as Subscriber and Contributor.
-The Force Strong Passwords plugin can help.

 Is all this talk of encryption and two factors and brute force giving you an anxiety headache?
 Then buy yourself some peace of mind by letting us take care of securing your WordPress website.
 We'd be honored to stand guard over your website!